DMazzei/log-analyser/README.md

     $ bundle exec rake spec:integration

 The test coverage is handled by `rspec`, `simplecov` and `coveralls`.</br>
-After running the tests, a local version of the test coverage report is available [here](http://localhost:63342/log-analyser/coverage/index.html#_AllFiles).
+After running the tests, a version of the test coverage report is available locally:

+Mac Terminal, from your application's root directory run

+    $ open coverage/index.html

+in a debian/ubuntu Terminal,

+    $ xdg-open coverage/index.html

 Full status and coverage history can be checked online on [coveralls](https://coveralls.io/github/DMazzei/log-analyser).